 All of our students will have access to a broad and balanced curriculum which suits their individual needs.
 We set high expectations for all of our students.
 We adjust the curriculum for each child with SEN to make sure that they can access the subjects at their own level and make progress.
 This is called ‘differentiation’.

 We will look at the child’s level of achievement and see what support they need to make good progress and reach their potential.
-We will use our Assessment and Marking Policy to do this.
 We will talk with children and parents as part of the SEN support cycle.

 You can find our more information about the curriculum for each Year Group on our Curriculum pages.